guizoxxv/laravel-multi-size-image/README.md

 ## Usage

-**1. Instantiate**
+### 1. Instantiate

-To apply Multi Size Image first you must create a instance of it.
+To apply Multi Size Image first you must create an instance of it.

 ```php
 use Guizoxxv\LaravelMultiSizeImage\MultiSizeImage;